Top 5 4th Quarter Trades of Ke - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 1170 stocks valued at a total of $211.66Bil.
+As of the latest 13F report, the guru’s equity portfolio contained 182 stocks valued at a total of $198.00Mil.
 The top holdings were

-According to GuruFocus data, these were Key Financial Inc’s top five trades of the quarter.
+According to GuruFocus data, these were Kendall Capital Management’s top five trades of the quarter.

-The guru sold out of their 16,239-share investment in NAS:BSMM.
-Previously, the stock had a 0.19% weight in the equity portfolio.
-Shares traded for an average price of $25.29 during the quarter.
+Kendall Capital Management reduced their investment in NAS:CDW by 4,230 shares.
+The trade had a 0.37% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $171.43.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 1,935-share investment in NYSE:FBC.
-Previously, the stock had a 0.03% weight in the equity portfolio.
-Shares traded for an average price of $35.62 during the quarter.
+Kendall Capital Management reduced their investment in NAS:CBNK by 20,000 shares.
+The trade had a 0.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $23.91.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.